Barbara Robinson (producer)

 Barbara Robinson (born June 4, 1960) is an American film producer and studio executive who has worked her entire career in greater China.
-Over the course of three decades, Robinson has collaborated with many of the most prominent directors from China, Hong Kong, and Taiwan — and played a critical role in the production of Ang Lee’s breakthrough martial arts title, Crouching Tiger/Hidden Dragon.
+Over the course of three decades, Robinson has worked with many directors from China, Hong Kong, and Taiwan — and played a role in the production of Ang Lee’s martial arts title, Crouching Tiger/Hidden Dragon.

-Crouching Tiger/Hidden Dragon set box-office records in the United States and around the world, it is credited as being the first film with subtitles to become an American blockbuster.
-Film Journal noted that Crouching Tiger/Hidden Dragon "pulled off the rare trifecta of critical acclaim, boffo box-office and gestalt shift."

-Her films have received top awards at all the major film festivals (Cannes, Berlin and Venice and Hong Kong) as well as multiple Oscar, Golden Globe and BAFTA award wins.
+Her films have received awards at the film festivals Cannes, Berlin and Venice and Hong Kong, as well as Oscar, Golden Globe and BAFTA award wins.

-She has held senior positions with Sony Pictures Entertainment, and most recently with Wanda Media, the film and television production and distribution arm of the Wanda Group as adviser to its Los Angeles operations.
-Robinson is frequently cited as an expert on how Chinese and American film companies can collaborate.
+She has held positions with Sony Pictures Entertainment, and most recently with Wanda Media, the film and television production and distribution arm of the Wanda Group as adviser to its Los Angeles operations.
+Robinson is cited on how Chinese and American film companies can collaborate.

-In 1998, Barbara Robinson pioneered the creation of the first China-based production unit of an American studio when she joined the Columbia Tristar Motion Picture Group (a Sony Pictures Entertainment company) as Managing Director to establish its local-language film production division, Columbia Pictures Film Production Asia, based in Hong Kong.
+In 1998, Barbara Robinson created of the first China-based production unit of an American studio when she joined the Columbia Tristar Motion Picture Group (a Sony Pictures Entertainment company) as Managing Director to establish its local-language film production division, Columbia Pictures Film Production Asia, based in Hong Kong.